OriginProtocol/origin/origin-docs/software/ipfs-proxy.md

 category: Software
 ---

-The Origin IPFS proxy allows DAPPS to upload directly to our IPFS store, rather than hosting their own IPFS instance somewhere.
+The Origin IPFS proxy is a layer between Origin's IPFS servers and the outside world.
+It is responsible for validating requests and ensuring no malicious content is being served from Origin's IPFS servers.

-The IPFS proxy only exposes the parts of the IPFS API needed for uploading, and restricts the size of the file's uploaded.
+It restricts the content that is stored/retrieved on IPFS to images and JSON files.
+It also restricts the size of files that are being uploaded.

+It is intended to be transparent.
+It is not a required part of the Origin component stack, and a bare IPFS server can integrate with Origin without an issue.